-AP source: Trump plans lawsuit against Facebook, Twitter
+Trump announces suits against Facebook, Twitter and Google

 But Trump and other politicians have long argued that Twitter, Facebook and other social media platforms have abused that protection and should lose their immunity — or at least have to earn it by satisfying requirements set by the government.

-Google and Twitter didn’t immediately respond to requests for comment Wednesday.
-Facebook declined comment on the suit.
+Facebook, Google and Twitter all declined comment Wednesday.

-Trump is set to make the announcement at an event at his Bedminster, New Jersey golf course Wednesday morning.

 __ Associated Press writer Matt O’Brien in Providence, Rhode Island contributed o this report.